ytyulkinaxway/axway-open-docs/content/en/docs/central/amplify_relnotes/20201030_ampc_relnotes.md

 ---
-title: AMPLIFY Central October 2020 Release Notes
+title: Amplify Central October 2020 Release Notes
-linktitle: AMPLIFY Central October 2020
+linktitle: Amplify Central October 2020
 weight: 90
-description: AMPLIFY Central / Unified Catalog enables the user to manage their provider / consumer view.
-For more information, see the AMPLIFY Central and AMPLIFY Unified Catalog documentation.
+description: Amplify Central / Unified Catalog enables the user to manage their provider / consumer view.
+For more information, see the Amplify Central and Amplify Unified Catalog documentation.
 ---
 ## New features and enhancements

 The following new features and enhancements are available in this update.

-### AMPLIFY Unified Catalog
+### Amplify Unified Catalog

 The Unified Catalog is the Marketplace of all integration assets in the enterprise, that can range from APIs to Managed File Transfer Flows, and caters to both providers and consumers.

-The AMPLIFY Unified Catalog includes the following enhancements:
+The Amplify Unified Catalog includes the following enhancements:

 #### Filter asset by type